akkefa/ml-notes/docs/probability/what_is_probability.md

 #### Example

 Counting the the number of ways to order the letters A, B, and C. We will define a specific arrangement or order as a permutation.
-You could likely figure this out by just writing out all of the permutations:
+You could likely figure this out by just **writing out all of the permutations**:

 ```
 {ABC,ACB,BAC,BCA,CAB,CBA}